-Participants may change their investment options on any business day, subject to certain short-term trading restrictions outlined in the plan document.
+Participants may elect to invest their account balances in any of the available investment options provided by the Plan.
+Participants may change their investment options on any business day, subject to short-term trading restrictions outlined in the plan document.